nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Parser

-The `TodoParser` subcomponent implements the `Parser` interface, which defines a single `parse` function that takes in the user input as a string and returns an object implementing the `ParseResult` interface.
+The `TodoParser` sub-component implements the `Parser` interface, which defines a single `parse` function that takes in the user input as a string and returns an object implementing the `ParseResult` interface.
 The implementing class for `TodoParser` can be found as an inner class inside `TodoParser`.

 The parser tokenizes the user input by whitespace characters then splits it into three parts: